MUSTJAB81/documentation/source/content/dashboard.md

 Easily visualize and manage sites, users, traffic, metrics, visual regression testing (VRT), and everything else needed to keep your WebOps experience smooth and uneventful.

-Our site dashboard provide a real-time interface into Pantheon.
+Our site dashboard provides a real-time interface to Pantheon.
 It includes everything you need to build, launch, and run sites.
-Create new projects, manage team access, interface via SFTP or Git (version control), and track miscellaneous tools like backups.
+Create new projects, manage team access, interface via SFTP or Git (version control), and track various tools, including backups.
 It also allows you to deploy and scale your sites.

 ![The Pantheon Dashboard](../images/dashboard/new-dashboard/2024/_site-dashboard.png)